Last updated on January 11th, 2023 at 02:53 pm

 Here’s coach Brian Klepacki to explain more about this amazing stretch, along with some variations.

-Hip & Glute Stretching Routine
+Hip & Glute Stretching

 It’s also important to stretch and strengthen the hips and glutes.